MrMyastan/CountryRoads/README.md

   - will override an existing home location with the same name
   - a home named default will be the one a player is teleported to if they use /home without specifying which of their homes
 - delhome command
-  - removes the home location specified by name, people with the simplehomes.manageotherhomes permission can remove other players homes (specified by owner)
+  - removes the home location specified by name, people with the countryroads.manageotherhomes permission can remove other players homes (specified by owner)
   - all players have permission to use this command by default
   - ops have permission to delete other's homes by default
   - usage: /delhome \[name\] (owner)